Amerimed SOP

 OVERVIEW

-Fair Labor Standards Act (FLSA) and the States Amerimed operates permit employers to make deductions from employees’ wages, even if it takes him/her below minimum wage or overtime due, provided the deductions are required by law.
+The Fair Labor Standards Act (FLSA) and the States in which Amerimed operates permit employers to make certain deductions from employees’ wages, even if it takes him/her below minimum wage or overtime due, provided the deductions are required by law.
 This includes things like state and federal taxes, social security, and child support orders.

 SECTION A